omaralbeik/tournament-results/README.md

 # Swiss Tournament Results
-A database schema and application to store the game matches between players and determine the winners based on the swiss tournament style, using Python and PSQL
+A database schema and application to store the game matches between players and determine the winner based on the swiss tournament style, using Python and PSQL. created for Udacity's Full-stack nanodegree program

 ##Installation
 ####Prerequisites: